-DMAIC (Define, Measure, Analyze, Improve, Control) is the process used to conduct improvement projects, and the improvement tools are trained based on these 5 phases.
+DMAIC (Define, Measure, Analyze, Improve, Control) is the process used to conduct improvement projects (what are some Six Sigma project examples?), and the improvement tools are trained based on these 5 phases.

 Certification is a key element to Six Sigma, since there is a lot of training required to solve more complex problems.
 The three key certification levels are:

 - Green Belt – Able to solve many problems in your organization.
 Often includes training on Lean concepts.
 Typically Green Belts still have their regular job, but incorporate these concepts into their work, and conduct 1-2 projects per year, saving $25,000-100,000 USD per year on average.
 Green Belt certification can be obtained through exam or project experience in less than a year.